sohamm20/Leibniz-s-formula-Pi-calculation-/README.md

 # Pie-Calculator
-*Python Program For Calculation of Pi
+*Python program for Calculation of Pi
-*This Program usages Leibniz’s formula
+*This program usages Leibniz’s formula
-*Change The Range to adjust Precision
+*Change The range to adjust Precision